Miami Air International Flight 293: Accident

 Miami Air International Flight 293 was a supplemental non-scheduled passenger flight from Leeward Point Field, Guantanamo Bay, Cuba to Naval Air Station Jacksonville, Florida.
 It served to transport military personnel and related civilians.
 The aircraft, a Boeing 737-800, skidded off the runway at Jacksonville into the St. Johns River while attempting to land in a thunderstorm.
 Emergency services, including more than 50 firefighters, rescued all 136 passengers and seven crew.

 The plane was never submerged; however, many passengers in the front and mid section of the plane were soaked when brackish water entered through breaches in the fuselage.
 There was also several inches of water in the rows in the back of the plane.
 Twenty-one people were injured and transported to the hospital, but there were no critical injuries.
 At least three pets transported in the hold of the aircraft are presumed to have died.
 Authorities were concerned about fuel spreading in the river and worked to contain it.

 Aircraft and crew

-The accident aircraft was a Boeing 737-81Q, registration N732MA, MSN 30618, Line Number 830.
-The aircraft had first flown on April 12, 2001.
-It had entered service with Miami Air on April 26, 2001.
+The aircraft involved was a Boeing 737-81Q, registered as N732MA, MSN 30618, Line Number 830.
+The aircraft first flew on April 12, 2001 and was delivered to Miami Air on April 26.
+The aircraft was equipped with two CFM International CFM56-7B26 engines.
 At the time of the accident, it had flown for 38,928 hours 57 minutes in 15,610 flights.

-The captain was 55-year-old Gabriel Cosentino, who had been with Miami Air since 2008 and had 7,500 flight hours, including 1,000 hours on the Boeing 737.
+In command was 55-year-old Captain Gabriel Cosentino, who had been with Miami Air since 2008 and had 7,500 flight hours, including 1,000 hours on the Boeing 737.
 Cosentino was also a check airman at the airline and held several instructor positions.
-The first officer was 47-year-old Claudio Marcelo Jose La Franca, who only been with the airline for five months.
+The first officer was 47-year-old Claudio Marcelo Jose La Franca, who had only been with the airline for five months.
 He had the same amount of flight hours as captain Cosentino (7,500), but only 18 of them were on the Boeing 737.